 This summer has been especially rainy and wet in Asheville, one of the rainiest in recorded history.
-We've been lucky, though, that there hasn't been any significant flooding.
-Though we've received a lot of rain it has been spread out over the course of months, allowing the ground and our rivers to carry it away.
-This area isn't always that fortunate though.
+We’ve been lucky, though, that there hasn’t been any significant flooding.
+Though we’ve received a lot of rain it has been spread out over the course of months, allowing the ground and our rivers to carry it away.
+This area isn’t always that fortunate.

 Asheville, as a rule, is made up of residents who have only recently moved to the area.
 Buncombe county is in a state of great growth and a large proportion of people have been in town less than ten years.
 So for many, the flooding that hit Asheville as a result of Hurricane Frances back in September of 2004 is a part of history, not memory.
 That flood caused tremendous damage to shops throughout Biltmore Village and to artists’ studios and businesses along the French Broad River, but it was a minor rainstorm in comparison to The Great Flood of 1916.

-By 1916, Asheville was in the middle of a great population boom.
+By 1916, Asheville was in the middle of another great population boom.
 The Southern Railways railroad company came to control the majority of railroad traffic in The South after The Civil War and had invested heavily in routes into and out of Asheville.
 The city was rising in popularity as a tourist destination and as a home for those seeking the comforts of a big city but with the pace and community of a small southern town.

 The area along the French Broad River on present day Depot Street was the center of the action.
 The Southern Railways Depot, since raised and replaced, was the hub for traffic into Asheville.
 From there visitors would be transported up into the downtown area or down into the Biltmore Village area.
 The Glen Rock Hotel was a popular place to stay near the depot and the entire area known today as The River Arts District was full of businesses and homes.